-The Tudor-style Rotorua bathhouse, opened in 1908, was a symbol of the government’s ambition to create a great South Seas spa.
-It was designed to attract local and international visitors.
+The Tudor-style Rotorua Bath House, opened in 1908, symbolised the government’s ambition to create a great South Seas spa that would attract both local and international visitors.
 The imposing façade was matched by a luxurious interior, furnished with marble sculptures, magnificent porcelain baths and plush couches.
-Outside there were beautifully kept gardens, a band rotunda, bowling and croquet greens and tennis courts.
+Outside there were beautifully kept gardens, a band rotunda, bowling and croquet greens, and tennis courts.

 Te whakamahi i tēnei tūemi